jarelllama/Scam-Blocklist/README.md

 1. Removal of redundant entries: if the blocklist contains `spam.com`, via wildcard matching, `sub.spam.com` would be blocked as well and is, therefore, redundant and will be removed.

 2. Blocking common second-level domains/malicious hosters: if `abc.spam.com` and `def.spam.com` are both present in the blocklist, they are replaced with `spam.com` to block all subdomains instead of having separate entries for each subdomain.
 A whitelist is used for genuine e-commerce/hosting domains such as `myshopify.com`.
 This is an effective way to block malicious hosting domains that host scam/malicious sites on their subdomains.
-This process is done manually and never unattendedly.
+This process is done manually and never unattended.

-3. TLD-based detection of malicious hosters: the list of common second-level-domains from (2) is used to gather statistics on frequently used TLDs.
+3. TLD-based detection of malicious hosters: the list of common second-level domains from (2) is used to gather statistics on frequently used TLDs.
 These TLDs are factored into the domain retrieval process to point out potential malicious hosting domains.
-The current process uses the TLDs that make up 5% or more of common second-level-domains blocked.
+The current process uses the TLDs that makeup 5% or more of common second-level domains blocked.
 These calculated TLDs are then compared to new entries during the retrieval process where flagged domains can be manually added to the blocklist.
-This process is done manually and never unattendedly.
+This process is done manually and never unattended.

 ## Dead domains